-A guided tour of the abbey is highly recommended.
+Elsewhere a guided tour of the abbey is highly recommended.
 It lasts about an hour and will reveal all the secrets of this religious and unusual place, as well as the history of the owner family, which is not lacking in spice.
 A self-guided tour can be easily and spontaneously arranged thanks to a very well commented educational tour or with the help of audio guides.
 Visiting Valmagne Abbey – inspiring and soothing – undeniably brings a deep inner well-being.
-The art of SlowLife is maximised here by the majesty of the dazzling architecture.
+Art of SlowLife is maximised here by the majesty of the dazzling architecture.

-To end the visit with a lunch or dinner at the Abbaye’s wine restaurant is for me an obvious choice.
-The cuisine of this farmhouse inn is authentic, simple and gourmet, in order to respect the products which are chosen with the greatest care from local producers.
-The concept of the garden to the plate is de rigueur here.
+In conclusion, to end the visit with a lunch or dinner at the Abbaye’s wine restaurant is for me an obvious choice.
+Cuisine of this farmhouse inn is authentic, simple and gourmet, in order to respect the products which are chosen with the greatest care from local producers.
+Concept of the garden to the plate is de rigueur here.
 The fruit, vegetables and aromatic plants come from the organic vegetable garden and the medieval garden.
-The meat and cheese come from local producers, farmers and organic in short circuit.
+Meat and cheese come from local producers, farmers and organic in short circuit.
 The experience is rounded off by the Abbey’s elegant and fruity organic wines.
 A digestive stroll along the path of the parks, at the gates of Port Marseillan, formerly Port Marseillan (whose main investor is Miguel Espada, a native of the area), could be an idyllic ending scenario.

 Article : Valmagne Abbey : the Slowlife destination !
 Miguel Espada, Propriétés & Co / Port-Marseillan